April 13th, 2022

-The National Sexual Violence Resource Center (NSVRC) states, “for too long, harassment, cyberbullying, sexual abuse, and exploitation have come to be expected as typical and unavoidable behaviors online.”
+The National Sexual Violence Resource Center (NSVRC) states, “For too long, harassment, cyberbullying, sexual abuse, and exploitation have come to be expected as typical and unavoidable behaviors online.”
 The phrase, “Building Safe Online Spaces Together,” highlights the idea that we all have a responsibility to become aware of how we are agents of change in the time of modern technology.

 This campaign focus suggests that it is imperative- now more than ever- for every one of us to prevent and ultimately put a stop to behaviors that are inappropriate, unhealthy, abusive, and/or exploitative, both in the virtual and ‘real’ worlds.
 It is important to put a stop to harassment, cyberbullying, abuse, and exploitation by demonstrating respect, safety, and inclusivity in our everyday encounters with others through virtual mediums (i.e. texting, phone calls and voicemails, email, social media, and so on).

 This campaign also suggests a vision for us all to strive for a world that exists that does not include harassment, bullying, abuse, and exploitation.
-Furthermore, it suggests that each year with every campaign, each interaction online that exercises safety and respect for others, every time one of us calls out something that is wrong, every time we create spaces that tell survivors, ‘it’s okay to share what happened to you and it’s not your fault’, and so on- we are already building those safer spaces online.
+Furthermore, it suggests that each year with every campaign, each interaction online that exercises safety and respect for others, every time one of us calls out something that is wrong, every time wecreate spaces that tell survivors, ‘It’s okay to share what happened to you and it’s not your fault’, and so on- we are already building those safer spaces online.
 We must continue on.

 Far too often do we still witness the vitriol that is expressed in virtual spaces where conversations surrounding sexual assault, rape, harassment, and exploitation are being held?
-There is much work that is yet to be done; but it is possible, one interaction at a time.
+There is much work that is yet to be done, but it is possible, one interaction at a time.
 Necessary for change, we must educate ourselves and others to gain the necessary self-awareness to practice safe behaviors and the courage to fight against unsafe digital interactions.

-That said, let us not forget to credit those changemakers in the United States that paved the way for things like sexual violence prevention programs in schools and workplaces, SAAM, NSVRC, rape crisis centers, teal ribbons, and the Violence Against Women Act legislation- to name a few.
+That said, let us not forget to credit those changemakers in the United States who paved the way for things like sexual violence prevention programs in schools and workplaces, SAAM, NSVRC, rape crisis centers, teal ribbons, and the Violence Against Women Act legislation- to name a few.

 The civil rights era is quoted as being the catalyst for the women’s liberation movement which set out to end and prevent sexual violence, among other objectives.
 The civil rights era gained momentous traction beginning in the 1940’s/-50’s, subsequently serving as a model for the women’s liberation movement in terms of strategies for organization and activist work.
 These movements were championed by Black women and women of color who were intent on challenging the status quo when it came to race- and gender-based violence.
 These activists demanded change.
 These individuals brought attention to the conversations that were just beginning in this period, where experiences of domestic and sexual violence- concepts that were not publicly discussed for centuries- were finally emerging from silenced mouths.

-These liberation efforts continued over the decades where, for example, the first rape crisis center was developed in San Fransisco in 1971 and seven years later- also in San Fransisco- the United States’ first ‘Take Back the Night’ event was held.
-These ‘Take Back the Night’ protests began during the 1960s in Belgium and England where women and allies rallied together to acknowledge womens’ fear of walking alone at night.
+These liberation efforts continued over the decades where, for example, the first rape crisis center was developed in San Fransisco in 1971, and seven years later- also in San Fransisco- the United States’ first ‘Take Back the Night' event was held.
+These ‘Take Back the Night’ protests began during the 1960s in Belgium and England where women and allies rallied together to acknowledge women’s fear of walking alone at night.
 These protests have continued throughout the decades and across the globe to continue highlighting the rampant public health crisis of sexual violence.

 As an aside, according to the American Medical Association, “a World Health Organization multi-country study found that the prevalence of intimate partner violence for women is 15 to 71 percent.”